Salary & Benefits

 Increases to faculty, instructor and librarian salaries are, for the most part, determined by the collective agreement.
 Initial salaries are negotiated by candidates during the recruitment process.
 For more information, see the Job Candidates page.

-For information on salary adjustments or requesting a review of your salary, please see the section on Salary Rationalization below.
+For information on salary adjustments or requesting a review of your salary, please see the section on Salary Adjustment below.

 Understanding Academic Staff Salaries